Top 30

 You can send it to us after the audition, although we won’t be able to process your application until we have received everything.

-After the practical audition you will take part in a small-group interview session where you can discuss your passion for dance and ask any questions you may have about the course and university life.
+After the practical audition, you will take part in a small group interview session where you can discuss your passion for dance and ask any questions you may have about the course and university life.

 If you have not already uploaded the following items, please bring with you on your audition day:

-• a passport-sized photograph of you to help us identify you
+- a passport-sized photograph of you to help us identify you

-• your completed Health and Injury Questionnaire (available on ChiView after you book your audition)
+- your completed Health and Injury Questionnaire (available on ChiView after you book your audition).

-You can park on-site if you buy a pay-and-display ticket but please note that the demand for car park spaces exceeds the spaces available, particularly during term time.
+You can park on site if you buy a pay-and-display ticket but please note that the demand for car park spaces exceeds the spaces available, particularly during term time.
 For this reason, there are specific parking controls and restrictions to ensure the efficient and effective operation of the University, equity of access and fairness.

 There are clearly marked disabled parking bays available at both campuses.

-After your audition we will discuss your application and our decision onto the admissions team who will update our decision on UCAS.
+After your audition we will discuss your application and our decision with the admissions team who will update our decision on UCAS.
 We aim to let you know within a few working days of your audition.

-• We make bespoke offers: Your offer is specifically for you.
+- We make bespoke offers: Your offer is specifically for you.
 If we offer less than your predicted grades, this is because we want you to join us and we want to take a bit of pressure off of you heading into your exams.

-• We only offer unconditional offers in exceptional circumstances.
+- We only offer unconditional offers in exceptional circumstances.
 Unless you already have your grades (you are a mature student), we normally insist on certain grade achievements because we want you to succeed in all aspects of your academic life including your A levels, BTEC, etc.

-• If you do not get the grades you wanted, don’t panic.
+- If you do not get the grades you wanted, don’t panic.
 You received an offer because you were good enough for the department at audition.
 Ring us on the clearing hotline so we can discuss things with you.

-• We may offer you a different course: We may offer you a place on a course within the department that is different to the one they applied for.
+- We may offer you a different course: We may offer you a place on a course within the department that is different to the one they applied for.
 If this is the case, we will speak to you about this at your audition or shortly afterwards.
 We will explain our reasoning, which will revolve around placing you on the most appropriate course where we think you will thrive.

 FAQs